Do the Digit Insurance

 • State Bank of Patiala Sukanya Samriddhi Yojana

-Is it possible to open a Sukanya Samriddhi account online?
+Can I open a Sukanya Samriddhi account online?

 What are the requirements to open a Sukanya Samriddhi account?

-Opening an SSY account requires you to submit a duly filled application form, birth certificate of the girl child, a photograph of the parent or legal guardian of this child, and identity and address proof of the parent or legal guardian.
+Opening an SSY account requires you to submit a duly filled application form, the birth certificate of the girl child, a photograph of the parent or legal guardian of this child, and identity and address proof of the parent or legal guardian.

 What is the tenure of a deposit in the Sukanya Samriddhi Yojana account?